 “It was relieving because going through a lot and then just being able to know that someone sees you and they were able to give you a chance, it was a pretty overwhelming but happy feeling at the same time.
 It makes me happy knowing that I can say that I have a free education that I can get through football,” he said.

 He has high interest in Utah, UCLA and San Diego State.
 The University of California, Wright says would be an ideal situation for him in terms of football and family.

 “Getting a scholarship from them would mean a lot because it’s like playing in my backyard.
 It’s not too far but not too close so I can get away.
 Also, I don’t want to be too far from home because in being a football player, I want to be able to help people in my community and those around me,” he said.
 “I’d like to stay because I don’t want to leave them all behind.
 Playing football in my backyard would be nice because I could never leave them and I’ll always be here for them so that would be good.”

-He visited California February 18, 2016 and his thoughts on the school are very high.
+He visited the University of California February 18, 2016 and his thoughts on the school are very high.

 “What better way to make it then to make it out of a place you came from.
 It’s close to home. …Perfect.
 I love the program they have, [the] coaches care [about] a lot more than the football.
 [To them], it’s about education and your future.
 Not just about the time you have on the field,” Wright said.